ddenenberg71/Virginia-COVID-19-Hospital-Metrics/README.md

 # Observations
 Various observations of data published in the VHHA Dashboard.

+- 2022-05-01: As of May 2022, the VHHA is generally not publishing updates on the weekends.
 - 2022-04-22: In March 2022, the VHHA started not reporting statistic values less than 11 to protect the privacy of patients.
 At the state level, this was first observed on April 17-18 when the number of confirmed positive COVID-19 patients on ventilators dropped below 11.
 This is represented in their dashboard with an asterisk.
 In this dataset the non-reported value is omitted (no value instead of an asterisk or zero).
 - 2022-04-11: The VHHA significantly reduced the number of statistics reported and stopped including patients with pending COVID-19 test results in the remaining statistics.
 See notes within the fields list for details.
 - 2022-01-12: The VHHA added two fields to the dashboard: "Inpatient Staffed Beds - Non-ICU Beds Available (Adult)" and "Inpatient Staffed Beds - ICU Beds Available (Adult)"